 How do HNIs Manage Wealth?

-HNIs employ diverse strategies to manage their wealth, encompassing investment management, tax planning, and estate planning.
+HNIs employ a diverse range of strategies to manage their wealth, encompassing investment management, tax planning, and estate planning.

-- Investment management plays a central role in HNIs’ wealth management.
+- Investment management plays a central role in the wealth management of HNIs.
 They collaborate with wealth managers or investment advisors to devise and execute investment strategies that align with their financial goals and risk tolerance.
-HNIs often access specialized investment opportunities, such as hedge funds, private equity, and venture capital, which offer higher returns but entail greater risks.
+HNIs often access specialised investment opportunities, such as hedge funds, private equity, and venture capital, which offer higher returns but entail greater risks.

 - Tax planning constitutes another significant aspect of wealth management for HNIs.
-They engage tax professionals to minimize tax liabilities by capitalizing on deductions, credits, and other strategies.
+They engage tax professionals to minimise tax liabilities by capitalising on deductions, credits, and other strategies.
 This may involve establishing trusts or other tax-efficient structures to transfer wealth to future generations.

 - Estate planning holds equal importance in HNIs’ wealth management.
-They work with estate planning attorneys to develop strategies for tax-efficient wealth transfer to future generations while ensuring adherence to their asset distribution wishes.
+They work with estate planning attorneys to develop strategies for tax-efficient wealth transfer to future generations, while ensuring adherence to their wishes for asset distribution.

 Investment Options for HNIs in India